geoxarray/geoxarray/README.rst

 Development Status
 ------------------

-GeoXarray is actively being developed as a side project.
+Geoxarray is actively being developed as a side project.
 Additions and modifications are done as developers have time.
 If you would like to contribute, suggest features, or discuss anything else please file a bug on github.